ringcentral/engage-digital-messaging-ios/README.md

 Authentication
 --------------

 With each HTTP request, Dimelo sends a JWT ([JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html)).
-This token contains user-specific info that you specify (userIdentifier, userName etc.) and a HMAC signature.
+This token contains user-specific info that you specify (`userIdentifier`, `userName` etc.) and a HMAC signature.
 User identifier allows Dimelo to separate messages from different users in the agent's backend.
-If user identifier is missing (nil), then unique installation identifier is used to identify the user (created automatically).
+If user identifier is missing (`nil`), then unique installation identifier is used to identify the user (created automatically).

 We support two kinds of authentication modes: with server-side secret and a built-in secret.

+#### 1. Setup with a built-in secret

+This is a convenient mode for testing and secure enough when user identifiers are unpredictable.

+You configure `Dimelo` instance with the *secret* key (`-initWithApiSecret:hostname:delegate:`) and it creates and signs JWT automatically when needed (as if it was provided by the server).
+You simply set necessary user-identifying information and JWT will be computed on the fly.
+You do not need any cooperation with your server in this setup.

+The security issue here is that built-in secret is rather easy to extract from the app's binary build.
+Anyone could then sign JWTs with arbitrary user identifying info to access other users' chats and impersonate them.
+To mitigate that risk make sure to use this mode only during development, or ensure that user identifiers are not predictable (e.g. random UUIDs).

-#### 1. Setup with a server-side secret
+#### 2. Setup with a server-side secret

-This is the recommended and secure mode.
+This is a more secure mode.
 Dimelo will provide you with two keys: a public API key and a secret key.
 The public one will be used to configure `Dimelo` instance and identify your app.
 The secret key will be stored on your server and used to sign JWT token on your server.

 When you configure Dimelo with a public API key (`-initWithApiKey:hostname:delegate:`), you will have to set `jwt` property manually with a value received from your server.
 This way your server will prevent one user from impersonating another.

 1. Set authentication-related properties (`userIdentifier`, `userName`, `authenticationInfo`).
 2. Get a dictionary for JWT using `-[Dimelo jwtDictionary]`.
 This will also contain public API key, `installationIdentifier` etc.
 3. Send this dictionary to your server.
 4. Check the authenticity of the JWT dictionary on the server and compute a valid signed JWT token.
 Use a corresponding secret API key to make a HMAC-SHA256 signature.
 *Note:* use raw binary value of the secret key (decoded from hex) to make a signature.
 Using hex string as-is will yield incorrect signature.
 5. Send the signed JWT string back to your app.
 6. In the app, set the `Dimelo.jwt` property with a received string.

 You have to do this authentication only once per user identifier, but before you try to use Dimelo chat.
-Your application should prevent user from opening a chat until you receive JWT token.
+Your application should prevent user from opening a chat until you receive a JWT token.

-#### 2. Setup with a built-in secret

-This is less secure mode, but it's more convenient for testing and secure enough when user identifiers are unpredictable.

-You configure `Dimelo` instance with the *secret* key (`-initWithApiSecret:hostname:delegate:`) and it creates and signs JWT automatically when needed (as if it was provided by the server).
-You simply set necessary user-identifying information and JWT will be computed on the fly.
-You do not need any cooperation with your server in this setup.

-The security issue here is that built-in secret is rather easy to extract from the app's binary build.
-Anyone could then sign JWTs with arbitrary user identifying info to access other users' chats and impersonate them.
-To mitigate that risk make sure to use this mode only during development, or ensure that user identifiers are not predictable (e.g. random UUIDs).

 Push Notifications
 ------------------

 Dimelo chat can receive push notifications from Dimelo server.
 To make them work, three things must be done on your part:

 1. Your app should register for remote notifications using `UIApplication` APIs.
    This is not strictly necessary as the Dimelo chat will attempt to do that automatically when user sends the first message.
-But if you are interested in sending notifications even before user has used the chat (e.g. a "welcome" message), then your should register for remote notifications earlier in the app's lifecycle.
+But if you are interested in sending notifications even before user has used the chat (e.g. a "welcome" message), then you should register for remote notifications earlier in the app's lifecycle.

 2. Set the `Dimelo.deviceToken` property when you receive the token in `-application:didRegisterForRemoteNotificationsWithDeviceToken:`.

 3. Set the `Dimelo.developmentAPNS` property to `YES` in your development builds in order to receive development push notifications.
 Do not forget to set this back to `NO` before submitting to AppStore.

 4. Let Dimelo consume the notification inside `-application:didReceiveRemoteNotification:` using `-[Dimelo consumeReceivedRemoteNotification:]`.
 If this method returns `YES`, it means that Dimelo recognized the notification as its own and you should not process the notification yourself.
 The chat will be updated automatically with a new message.

 If the notification was received as a result of a user action (e.g. user opened it from the lock screen), the chat will be displayed automatically.

-When notification is received while app is running, but the chat is not visible, Dimelo will display a temporary notification bar on top of the screen (looking similar to a iOS notification bar when another application is notified).
-If user taps that bar, a chat will open.
+When the notification is received while your app is running, but the chat is not visible, Dimelo will display a temporary notification bar on top of the screen (looking similar to a iOS notification bar when another application is notified).
+If the user taps that bar, a chat will open.

-You may control whether to display this bar or show the notification differently using `-dimelo:shouldDisplayNotificationWithText:` delegate method.
-E.g. if you'd like to show your own notification bar, return `NO` from this method and use `text` argument to present the notification in your own UI.
+You may control whether to display this bar or maybe show the notification differently using `-dimelo:shouldDisplayNotificationWithText:` delegate method.
+If you'd like to show your own notification bar, return `NO` from this method and use `text` argument to present the notification using your own UI.